Interpreting Broderick's Poem in "The Freshman"

 The Fleeber Factor

-These twin interpretations make sense to me, but whenever I get this deeply immersed in analysis of a Hollywood comedy, I have to ask myself whether I'm turning into Professor Fleeber, who is so enthralled with mafia movies that he goes so far as to compare Karl Marx's Das Kapital, Immanuel Kant's Critique of Pure Reason, and the Lake Tahoe scene from The Godfather, II.
+All these interpretations make sense to me, but whenever I get this deeply immersed in analysis of a Hollywood movie, I have to ask myself whether I'm turning into Professor Fleeber, who is so enthralled with mafia movies that he goes so far as to ask his students to compare Karl Marx's Das Kapital, Immanuel Kant's Critique of Pure Reason, and the Lake Tahoe scene from The Godfather, II.
 I take Professor Fleeber as a hilarious cautionary tale, a reminder not to get too carried away with my interpretations.

-Professor Fleeber, unable to resist mouthing the dialogue to himself while his students watch The Godfather, II ("Senator, you can have my answer now if you like.
-My offer is this: nothing").
+Professor Fleeber, unable to resist mouthing the dialogue to himself while his students watch The Godfather, II.

 Nonetheless, if somebody wants to see my film interpretations as over-the-top in a Fleeberian way, that's fine.
-At least Fleeber tried to understand the social and emotional meaning of mafia movies without recycling cliches, and at least he actually loved the films he studied, which is more than you can say for some film critics and interpreters.
+At least Fleeber tried to understand the social and emotional meaning of mafia movies without recycling cliches, and at least he actually loved the films he studied.
 So if anybody says that, like Fleeber, I'm losing myself within a mafia movie, I won't mind.
 I'm just glad that this one has Brando, Curious George, and a dragon in it.

 Broderick and Brando walking the komodo dragon together, just before the final credits roll.